 Cinco de Mayo, often mistaken as Mexico’s Independence Day, commemorates Mexico’s underdog victory against France in the Battle of Puebla in 1862.
 In Mexico, the day’s importance has faded over time, but its significance in the US has grown substantially as a time to celebrate Mexican-American culture.
 As with many US holidays, commercialization has more or less turned May 5 into another excuse to party.
 If you like to partake in a margarita or 2 on this special day, we put this list together to help you get started in the city.

-Heads up – Mother’s Day is Sunday, May 8!
+Heads up – Mother’s Day is around the corner!
 Whether you’re looking to celebrate Mother’s Day on a budget, or you want to go all-out with a nice meal, we’ve got 50 exciting ideas to help you get the ball rolling.

 - Take a stroll around the city’s unique gardens

 - Make a reservation for a sunny outdoor brunch

 - Reserve a weekend away at a top-rated NorCal Airbnb

 12. See which free museum days are coming up